kninnug/HashTab/README.md

   wise add it.
 - `find`: Find an item in the table.
 - `forEach`: Iterate over all the items in the table with a callback function.
-- `remove`: Remove an item to the hash table.
+- `remove`: Remove an item from the hash table.
+- `copy`: Make a shallow or deep copy.

-License: MIT (see LICENSE.md)
+License: MIT (see LICENSE)

 [Example hash functions][ghc] collected by [Arash Partow][ap].